yie1d/pydoll/docs/en/features/automation/human-interactions.md

 Real users rarely click at the exact center of elements.
 Use offsets to vary click positions:

+!!! info "Current State: Manual Offset Calculation"
+    Currently, you must manually calculate and randomize click offsets for each interaction.
+Future versions will include an optional parameter to automatically randomize click positions within element bounds.

 ```python
 import asyncio
 import random